gebob19/react-movie-template/README.md

 ## TODO
 * add your firebase details to /config/firebase.js
 * add your cover photos to /assets
+* add and re-name your loading gif to /assets/loading.gif
 * change whatever you would like, and personalize your template!

 ## Developer Mode